klarna/kco_rest_dotnet/README.md

 ## Questions and feedback

-If you have any questions concerning this product or the implementation, please contact [developers@klarna.com](mailto:developers@klarna.com).
+If you have any questions concerning this product, please contact [developers@klarna.com](mailto:developers@klarna.com).